standardnotes/snjs/README.md

 `masterKey`: encrypts and decrypts keys.
 Not sent to server plainly.

-`itemsKey`: encrypts and decrypts items.
+`itemKey`: encrypts and decrypts items.
 Not sent to server plainly.

 ### Encrypting and decrypting items